 What is a safe withdrawal rate in retirement?

 A safe withdrawal rate in retirement allows you to preserve your principal or original capital and still be able to withdraw an income from your investments.
-Generally, a safe withdrawal rate can range from 4-5% of your total investment portfolio.
+Generally, a safe withdrawal rate can range from 4% to 5% of your total investment portfolio.
 However, it is essential to note that this number could vary depending on your situation and financial goals.

 The 4% rule is a popular retirement-saving rule that suggests withdrawing and spending 4% of your total portfolio value annually.
 This should be enough to sustain an individual’s lifestyle without running out of money.
-However, it is essential to remember that this strategy’s exact duration and success will depend on the size of your retirement portfolio, so it should be tailored to fit your unique needs.
+However, it is essential to remember that the exact duration and success of this strategy will depend on the size of your retirement portfolio, so it should be tailored to fit your unique needs.

 How Long Will Money Last Using The 4% Rule?